 Informal Leasehold Extension:

-When a leaseholder and his landlord agree on terms of extension by themselves without involving the law, the informal lease extension is.
+An informal lease extension is when a leaseholder and his landlord agree on terms of extension by themselves without involving the law.
 The landlord does not get a notice of lease extension.
 Statutory laws of lease extension such as the 90 year extension period, zero ground rent and others are not necessarily adhered to.
 Informal lease extension can be cheap at face value.
 Unscrupulous freeholders tend to hide subtle clauses in the agreement that will turn out to be even more expensive to the leaseholder.
 This is why it is important to have a solicitor help you scrutinize the lease for any hidden detrimental clauses.

 Formal Lease Extension: